mucadele-cs319/BilHealth/README.md

 #### Nurse

-- Forward/triage open cases to specific doctors on the initial visit
+- Forward/triage open cases to specific doctors on the initial visit (Will need to be approved by a staff member)
 - Record patient details during the visit, such as BPM/blood pressure/body temperature
 - Update patient profiles